Linear Regression by Gibbs Sampling

 For questions, comments, requests, problems, etc. use the GitHub issues.

 Install from PyPI by running pip install lrgs.
+Note that PyPI may not have the latest version.

 Usage and Help